IldarGalikov/RecommendedBooks/README.md

 ### How to win friends and influence people by Dale Carnegie
 Teaches on how to find the best in every single person and use it into you own advantage.

 *I’ve read this book when I was 16 because I wanted to influence people.
-Instead this book has tought me see the best in everybody while doing that.*
+Instead this book has taught me see the best in everybody while doing that.*
 *When I reread it at ages 22/26 I understood that the book teaches you to like people around you and enjoy the life.*
 *I believe that Influence part of the book is a side-effect rather than the primary goal.*
 *This book had the strongest influence on me as an individual.*